afamousscientist/Shoot/public/icons/README.md

 # Vista icon pack (bring your own)

 This folder is intentionally empty so no binary assets are committed.
-Add your own icons using these filenames so the UI picks them up automatically:
+Add your own transparent/edge-softened icons using these filenames so the UI picks them up automatically (buttons no longer paint their own backgrounds):

 - `app` (brand glyph)
 - `profile`